 When should I use my safeword?

 Some people see safewords as a goal; they like to play up to the point that it’s necessary to call red.
 Others, including us, view them as a marker of a scene gone wrong.
 In either case, a safeword can and should be used anytime the bottom—or less often the top—needs to stop the scene.
 Common reasons people use safewords include bad pain, nausea, dizziness, feeling psychologically triggered, and so on.
 Regardless of the rationale, if a bottom says the safeword, the top must stop immediately.
 Not doing so crosses the line into abuse and is a serious violation of trust.
 Likewise, if a top insists on not having a safeword or indicates that they won’t honor one, this is an enormous red flag.
 On the flip side, tops must be able to trust that a bottom will not be too shy or afraid to use a safeword when necessary.
 Safewords should be taken seriously by all participants.

 Does having a safeword eliminate the need for check-ins?

 In a word: no!
 Safewords are not always failsafe and do not absolve the top’s responsibility to check on the bottom.
 If a bottom goes into subspace (the extreme endorphin rush some scenes can cause), they may not be aware of how much pain they’re experiencing and may lose the ability to make decisions.
 In fact, they may forget their safeword altogether.
 It’s the top’s responsibility to be aware of these factors and check in to determine the bottom’s well-being.

-In sum, always have a safeword at the ready even though you may never need to use it.
+In sum, we recommend having a safeword at the ready even though you may never need to use it.
 Establishing one is a basic tenet of BDSM and is an indication that you and your partner are on the up and up and intend to play as safely as possible.